 Use the play~ object as a playback interface for a buffer~. that plays back samples based on an offset within the buffer.
 It is typically used with the line~ object, but can be used with any signal that generates a changing position value in milliseconds.
 The groove~ object provides another option for sample playback.

-Specifies the number of output channels: 1, 2, or 4.
+Specifies the number of output channels.
 The default number of channels is one.
 If the buffer~ being played has fewer channels than the number of play~ output channels, the extra channels output a zero signal.
 If the buffer~ has more channels, channels are mixed.

 Sets the crossfade time for loop interpolation.
 If the value given is greater than the total loop duration, the total loop duration is used.
 The default crossfade duration is 50 milliseconds.

 In loop mode, when playback reaches the end time (seemessage) it continues again from the start time.
 Loop mode is off by default.